actionhero/www.actionherojs.com/tutorials/middleware.md

 Each processor is passed `data`.
 Just like within actions, you can modify the `data` object to add to `data.response` to create a response to the client.
 If an error is thrown, the action will not execute, and `data.response.error` will contain the error.
 If a `preProcessor` has an error, the action will never be called.

 The priority of a middleware orders it with all other middleware which might fire for an action.
 All global middleware happen before locally defined middleware on an action.
 Lower numbers happen first.
-If you do not provide a priority, the default from `api.config.general.defaultProcessorPriority` will be used.
+If you do not provide a priority, the default from `config.general.defaultProcessorPriority` will be used.

 ### The Data Object